 There have been hundreds of jackpot winners over the years, snapping up multimillion-dollar rewards.
 Visit the Biggest Powerball Winners section below to find out about the largest prizes ever given away on the game.

 The most recent Powerball jackpot was won on Wednesday, June 3, 2020.

-There were 2 jackpot winning tickets that matched 5 main numbers and the Powerball.
-1 ticket was purchased in Iowa and 1 ticket was purchased in New York.
+There was 1 jackpot winning ticket that matched 5 main numbers and the Powerball.
+The ticket was purchased in New York.